joyeusenoelle/SAScraper/README.md

 `python3 main.py 3908778`

 Each thread will go in its own folder under the `/archive` directory.
+The scraper will keep track of the last page it scraped and only update from there in the future if you run it again.